 - Use a long, blunt-end tool, like our fave – a chopstick, to square the corners and smooth the curves.
-A Dritz® Point Turner is another good option.
+A point turner or knitting needle are other good options.
 Pull the loop out into position.

 - Press well, turning in the raw edges of the opening so they are flush with the sewn seam.

 - If necessary, re-thread the machine with thread to match the solid colored stripe in the top and bobbin.

 - Increase the stitch length (we used 3.5mm).

 - Topstitch around the entire perimeter of the panel through both layers.
 We used our Janome Edge Guide foot.

 NOTE: If you are new to topstitching, check out our full topstitching tutorial for helpful tips.

 - Using the pattern markings as your guide, set both halves of the snap.